ragibson/manim-videos/black_scholes_derivation/approximate_script.md

 strike.
 And increasing it raises the value since there's _more_ chance to profit.

 Again, time has a similar effect.
-Less time before expiration means the stock is less likely to rise above the strike, decreasing the price of the option.
+Less time before expiration means the stock is less likely to rise above the strike, decreasing the price of the option towards that dashed line.
 And more time increases the option price for the opposite reason.

 For the strike, lowering it makes the option more valuable, since more of the distribution is in the profitable region.
 And raising it does the opposite by making the profitable region smaller.